lejianwen/rustdesk-api/README_EN.md

 3. After logging in, the ID server and key will be automatically synced.
 4. The address book will also be automatically saved to the web client for convenient use.

-### **Automated Documentation

-** : API documentation is generated using Swag, making it easier for developers to understand and use the API.
+### Automated Documentation : API documentation is generated using Swag, making it easier for developers to understand and use the API.

-1. Admin panel docs: `<your server>/admin/swagger/index.html`
+1. Admin panel docs: `<your server[:port]>/admin/swagger/index.html`
-2. PC client docs: `<your server>/swagger/index.html`
+2. PC client docs: `<your server[:port]>/swagger/index.html`
    ![api_swag](docs/api_swag.png)

 ## Installation and Setup